Last Updated on February 20, 2024 by Grant

 First of all, you’ll be visiting a beach, so you’ll want a bathing suit if you plan to get in the water.
 I suggest you wear your bathing suit as there are no changing rooms at the beach.
 You should also bring a towel.
 We were able to bring a pool towel from the cruise ship.

 Despite the fact that we did NOT tip the kayak, we did get quite wet while paddling.
 Yes, water will drip down the paddles and into the boat.
 Or maybe we were doing something wrong.
-Either way, I’d wear lightweight, quick drying clothing over your bathing suit.
+Either way, I’d wear lightweight, quick-drying clothing over your bathing suit.

 For the caves and trails, you’ll want some decent shoes.
 The walking is not difficult though, so don’t feel like you need hiking shoes.
 For kayaking, you’ll want shoes that can get wet.
 We chose to wear our Vibram Five Fingers and they worked out great.
 Teva sandals or something similar that can get wet would also be a good option.

-While walking, kayaking and playing on the beach you’ll be exposed to the sun, so bring a good sunscreen and a wide-brimmed hat.
-I also like to wear a long-sleeve sun shirt as an extra layer of protection.
+While walking, kayaking and playing on the beach you’ll be exposed to the sun, so bring good sunscreen and a wide-brimmed hat.
+I also like to wear a long-sleeved sun shirt as an extra layer of protection.
 This one from Columbia is super lightweight and, surprisingly, isn’t that hot.
 It definitely feels better than having the sun beat down on your arms and shoulders!